 Their wedding photos were featured in MyNorth Wedding.
 Get your copy.

 It’s been three happy years since actress Amy Smart and HGTV host Carter Oosterhouse were married in Traverse City—but their wedding still makes occasional trash-talking headlines—trash talking in a good way, that is.
-The Oosterhouses’ 200-guest, very green event on September 10, 2011, yielded just a half-bag of garbage, so the couple has become de facto experts on the subject of green nuptials.
+The Oosterhouses’ 200-guest, very green event on September 10, 2011, yielded just a half-bag of garbage.
+The couple has become de facto experts on the subject of green nuptials.
 Just this fall, Amy told E!
-News that she’d be happy to share green wedding tips with Nashville-star Hayden Panettiere before her upcoming big day.
+News she’d be happy to share green wedding tips with Nashville-star Hayden Panettiere before her upcoming big day.

 Having a green wedding was a natural, given that the eco-conscious Oosterhouses met doing volunteer work in Los Angeles for the Environmental Media Association.
 “Since both of us are involved in many environmental causes, and it’s something we greatly value, we wanted to reflect that in our wedding,” Amy says.

 The couple, who call both California and Northern Michigan home, were married at their farm estate on Old Mission Peninsula.
-“We loved the idea of having everyone we love come celebrate in our favorite place,” says Amy.
+“We loved the idea of having everyone we love celebrate in our favorite place,” Amy says.